atata-framework/atata.io/control-search/settings-attributes/termfindsettings.md

-Defines the settings to apply for the specified finding strategy of control.
-Applies to the class (inheritor of UIComponent) and assembly.
+Defines the term settings to apply for the specified finding strategy of a control.

+Inherited from {% include clsref.md name="FindSettingsAttribute" %}.
+{:.info}

 For example, if all `name` attributes in the site are formatted lowercase without the separator, you can apply the following attribute for the tests assembly: